Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Cash advance apps

-A cash advance app is a convenient way to borrow against your next paycheck – typically from $20 to $250 or more – and without interest charges on what you borrow.
-You can also borrow money without a credit check.
-Instead, to qualify for advances, you typically need to establish regular direct deposit activity from an employer or other source.
+A cash advance app is a convenient way to borrow against your next paycheck — typically from $20 to $500 or more — and without interest charges on what you borrow.
+Cash advance apps also let you borrow money without a credit check.
+Instead, to qualify for advances, you typically need to establish regular direct deposits from an employer or other source.

 While some cash advance apps charge a monthly fee between $1 and $10, some are free, and you can usually get your money in a few business days.
-But if you need same day advances, you’ll pay an instant transfer fee.
-Be sure to compare instant transfer fees across apps to find the cheapest one for your situation.
+But if you need same-day advances, you’ll normally have to pay an instant transfer fee.
+Compare instant transfer fees across apps to find the cheapest one for your situation.

 Personal loans

-To qualify for a personal loan in Pennsylvania, you may need a credit score of around 620, although some lenders go as low as 300 and some have no credit score requirement at all.
-As long as you can prove you have sufficient income coming in from an employer or other source, you could qualify.
+To qualify for a personal loan in Pennsylvania, you may need a credit score of around 620, although some lenders go as low as 300, and some have no credit score requirement at all.
+As long as you can prove you have sufficient income from an employer or other source, you could qualify.

 Employer paycheck advance